AIP Bread Machine Loaf (Doubled Recipe)

 - 2 tsp sea salt

-- 2 tbsp apple cider vinegar (raw, unfiltered)
+- 2 tbsp apple cider vinegar (raw, unfiltered with mother)

 - 6 tbsp extra virgin olive oil (cold-pressed)